-In his new architecture concept, Michael Sieger has turned his attention to the modern premium bathroom and the way it reflects societal trends.
+In his rewarded architecture concept, Michael Sieger has turned his attention to the modern premium bathroom and the way it reflects societal trends.
 More and more people are moving into cities, resulting in increasing scarcity of living space and rising apartment prices.
 But at the same time, there’s increasing demand for enhanced quality of life.
 The “Small Size Premium Spa”, SSPS® for short, fulfils all the standards of a luxury spa in a compact area of approx. 6m2.

 As designers, Michael Sieger and his team carefully observe society and its needs, seeing themselves as seismometers that detect overarching trends.
 Of particular importance in this regard are demographic change and global trends, which require the industry to develop potential new solutions in advance.
 The effects of urbanisation can be felt across the globe, with cities acting as magnets to more and more people.
 A look back over the previous century puts this development into focus.
 Whereas around 29% of the world’s population lived in cities back in 1950 (0.73 billion people), this figure rose to 51% by 2010 (3.5 billion).
 By 2050, it is set to reach 70% (6.8 billion).